strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/google-app-engine.md

 The `sqlite` database is created at `.tmp/data.db`.

-Login, but don't add content types yet.
+Login, but don't add content-types yet.
 Close the browser.
 Quit the running app.

 ### Initial commit